elementary-Inc/blog/_posts/2023/2023-04-05-updates-for-march-2023.md

 ## Files

-[Jeremy](https://github.com/jeremypw) made a sizable bugfix release of Files including several fixes related to selections and the overlay bar as well as a couple of reported regressions, fixes related to git emblems, and a crash fix.
+[Jeremy](https://github.com/jeremypw) made a sizable bug fix release of Files including several fixes related to selections and the overlay bar as well as a couple of reported regressions, fixes related to git emblems, and a crash fix.

 ## Get These Updates